Urgent information for visa applicants regarding our current operations:

-While the Embassy aims to schedule visa interviews as quickly as practicable, capacity is limited, and applicants should expect significant wait times for immigrant and nonimmigrant visa interview appointments.
+The United States Embassy in Senegal is currently providing immigrant visa services for all categories of immigrant visas and some limited categories of nonimmigrant visas.
+While the Embassy aims to schedule visa interviews as quickly as practicable, capacity is extremely limited, and applicants should expect significant wait times for both immigrant and nonimmigrant visa interview appointments.

 U.S. visa holders should be aware of potential restrictions for travelers who transit the Schengen area (including France, Spain, and Portugal) within 14 days prior to their arrival in the United States.
 These restrictions do not apply to when travelling directly from Senegal or through other common transit points outside of the Schengen area.
 These restrictions also do not apply to U.S. citizens or green card holders, or diplomatic or official travelers.
 Please refer to the Department of Homeland Security for all of the latest travel restrictions that may affect you.

 Immigrant visas to the United States are processed at the U.S. Embassy in Dakar for citizens and residents of: